namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "Dr. Johnson published an article in "Environmental Science Today" advocating for immediate policy changes to reduce carbon emissions."
--  ADD: "News reports from "The Daily Chronicle" on October 26, 2023, confirmed Dr. Johnson's arrest during a climate change demonstration outside city hall."
--  ADD: "Arresting someone for protesting indicates their arguments are not based on sound reasoning."

-AFTER REPAIR:
+Added text: "Here's how to address those issues concisely and directly:

+**Original Argument (Implied):** Dr. Johnson was arrested for protesting climate change.
+Therefore, we should ignore Dr. Johnson's climate arguments.

+---

+**Revised Argument with Additions:**

+"Dr. Johnson, a vocal advocate for climate action, was recently arrested for protesting.
+While her arrest highlights her commitment to the cause, it does not invalidate the scientific basis of her climate arguments.
+Therefore, we should not dismiss her climate arguments solely based on her protest activities.""

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: Dr. Johnson argues for climate action. (premise)
 - c2: Dr. Johnson was arrested for protesting. (premise)
 - c3: we should ignore Dr. Johnson's climate arguments. (conclusion)
-- r4: Dr. Johnson published an article in "Environmental Science Today" advocating for immediate policy changes to reduce carbon emissions. (premise)
-- r6: News reports from "The Daily Chronicle" on October 26, 2023, confirmed Dr. Johnson's arrest during a climate change demonstration outside city hall. (premise)
-- r8: Arresting someone for protesting indicates their arguments are not based on sound reasoning. (premise)
+- c4: Dr. Johnson, a vocal advocate for climate action, was recently arrested for protesting. (premise)
+- c5: her arrest highlights her commitment to the cause (premise)
+- c6: it does not invalidate the scientific basis of her climate arguments. (premise)
+- c7: we should not dismiss her climate arguments solely based on her protest activities. (conclusion)
 - ['c1', 'c2'] → c3 (deductive)
+- ['c4', 'c5', 'c6'] → c7 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (3):
+🔍 ISSUES FOUND (7):
   - missing_link: No clear logical connection to reach c3
+  - missing_link: No clear logical connection to reach c7
   - unsupported_premise: Premise c1 needs supporting evidence
   - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c4 needs supporting evidence
+  - unsupported_premise: Premise c5 needs supporting evidence
+  - unsupported_premise: Premise c6 needs supporting evidence

 ## EXAMPLE 9
 Argument: If we allow same-sex marriage, people will want to marry animals.